Home

 Subgroup Identification

-Using an alignment score of 11 that groups UniRef50 clusters into identifiable SFLD subgroups and minimizes the number of singletons (visual inspection), the SSN contains 50,232 nodes and 41,476,118 edges.
-We used a Mac Pro desktop computer with 768 GB RAM to visualize and manipulate the SSN using Cytoscape 3.8.2.
+The SSN for the RSS contains 74,037 UniRef clusters/nodes and 88,965,379 edges.
+We used an alignment score of 11 that collects the UniRef50 clusters into identifiable SFLD subgroups and minimizes the number of singletons (visual inspection).
+A Mac Pro desktop computer with 1.5TB RAM was used to visualize and manipulate the SSN using Cytoscape 3.10.1.

 SubgroupSubgroup NameIPR #Color